Chuck Norris: Christianity

 An outspoken Christian, Norris is the author of several Christian-themed books.
 On April 22, 2008, Norris expressed his support for the intelligent design movement when he reviewed Ben Stein's Expelled for Townhall.com.

 He is Baptist and a member of the Prestonwood Baptist Church (Southern Baptist Convention) in Dallas.

 Political views

 Norris is a Republican and outspoken conservative.
 Norris is a columnist for the far-right WorldNetDaily.

-In a interview following the release of Missing in Action, Norris stated that "I am a conservative, a real flag waver, a big Ronald Reagan fan.
+In an interview following the release of the 1984 film Missing in Action, Norris stated that "I am a conservative, a real flag waver, a big Ronald Reagan fan.
 I'm not so much a Republican or Democrat; I go more for the man himself.
 Ronald Reagan says what he thinks, he's not afraid to speak his mind, even if he may be unpopular.
 I want a strong leader and he is a strong leader.
 And ever since he has been in office there has been a more positive, patriotic feeling in this country."